virtual-cardboard/nengen/README.md

 ## Automatic Deployment to GitHub Packages

 This project is configured to automatically deploy to GitHub Packages using GitHub Actions on each commit to the `main` branch.
 No manual deployment steps are required.

+## Automatic Release Creation

+This project is configured to automatically create a new release using GitHub Actions on each commit to the `main` branch.
+No manual release steps are required.